paul-schuhm/kit-presentation-impression-publication/README.md

 ./publish --ftp
 ~~~

-To configure which formats are published to FTP, use these environment variables:
+To control which formats are uploaded to the FTP server, set the following environment variables :

 ~~~bash
 #Default values